 Rule 331.
-Commencement of Action
+Commencement of Lien and Levy Action

-- (a) Commencement of Action: A lien and levy action under Code Sections 6320(c) and 6330(d) shall be commenced by filing a petition with the Court.
-See Rule 20, relating to commencement of case; Rule 22, relating to the place and manner of filing the petition; and Rule 32, regarding the form of pleadings. - (b) Content of Petition: A petition filed pursuant to this Rule shall be entitled "Petition for Lien or Levy Action under Code Section 6320(c) or 6330(d)", as applicable, and shall contain the following: - (1) In the case of a petitioner other than a corporation, the petitioner's name and legal residence; in the case of a corporate petitioner, the petitioner's name and principal place of business or principal office or agency; and, in all cases, the petitioner's mailing address and identification number (e.g., Social Security number or employer identification number).
-The mailing address, legal residence, and principal place of business, or principal office or agency, shall be stated as of the date that the petition is filed. - (2) The date of the determination made by the Internal Revenue Service Office of Appeals under Code Section 6320 or 6330, as applicable (hereinafter the "lien or levy determination"), and the City and State of the Office which made such determination.
+(a) Commencement of Action: A lien and levy action under Code sections 6320(c) and 6330(d) shall be commenced by filing a petition with the Court.
+See Rule 20, relating to commencement of case; Rule 22, relating to the place and manner of filing the petition; and Rule 32, regarding the form of pleadings.

+(b) Content of Petition: A petition filed pursuant to this Rule shall be entitled "Petition for Lien or Levy Action Under Code Section 6320(c) or 6330(d)", as applicable, and shall contain the following:

+(1) In the case of a petitioner other than a corporation, the petitioner's name and legal residence; in the case of a corporate petitioner, the petitioner's name and principal place of business or principal office or agency; and, in all cases, the petitioner's mailing address and taxpayer identification number (e.g., Social Security number or employer identification number).
+The mailing address, legal residence, and principal place of business, or principal office or agency, shall be stated as of the date that the petition is filed.

-1Title XXXII provided on an interim basis pending formal publication in the Reports of the Court by the Government Printing Office.
+(2) The date of the notice of determination concerning collection action(s) under Code section 6320 and/or 6330 by the Internal Revenue Service Office of Appeals (hereinafter the "notice of determination"), and the city and State of the Office which made such determination.

-- (3) The amount or amounts of the underlying tax liability, and the year or years or other periods to which the lien or levy determination relates. - (4) Clear and concise assignments of each and every error which the petitioner alleges to have been committed in the lien or levy determination.
+(3) The amount or amounts and type of underlying tax liability, and the year or years or other periods to which the notice of determination relates.

+(4) Clear and concise assignments of each and every error which the petitioner alleges to have been committed in the notice of determination.
 Any issue not raised in the assignments of error shall be deemed to be conceded.
-Each assignment of error shall be separately lettered. - (5) Clear and concise lettered statements of the facts on which the petitioner bases each assignment of error. - (6) A prayer setting forth the relief sought by the petitioner. - (7) The signature, mailing address, and telephone number of each petitioner or each petitioner's counsel, as well as counsel's Tax Court bar number. - (8) As an attachment, a copy of the lien or levy determination.
+Each assignment of error shall be separately lettered.

+(5) Clear and concise lettered statements of the facts on which the petitioner bases each assignment of error.

+(6) A prayer setting forth the relief sought by the petitioner.

+(7) The signature, mailing address, and telephone number of each petitioner or each petitioner's counsel, as well as counsel's Tax Court bar number.

+(8) As an attachment, a copy of the notice of determination.